 Fredericksburg home prices are not only among the most expensive in Virginia, but Fredericksburg real estate also consistently ranks among the most expensive in America.

-Fredericksburg is a decidedly white-collar city, with fully 87.59% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Fredericksburg is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Fredericksburg who work in office and administrative support (14.44%), sales jobs (10.87%), and management occupations (10.17%).
+Fredericksburg is a decidedly white-collar city, with fully 87.35% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Fredericksburg is a city of professionals, service providers, and managers.
+There are especially a lot of people living in Fredericksburg who work in management occupations (10.56%), sales jobs (9.65%), and teaching (8.56%).

 Also of interest is that Fredericksburg has more people living here who work in computers and math than 95% of the places in the US.